Equality & Diversity

 The Society has appointed Professor Hilary Lappin-Scott (Swansea University) as the Society's External Advisor/Scrutineer, who will work with the Equality and Diversity Ambassadors to review data.

-There is a grant available for those members who would not otherwise have the opportunity to attend the Society's Annual Conference.
-Please see the Inclusion Grants page for eligibility, application information, and further details.
+Members who would not otherwise have the opportunity to attend the Society's Annual Conference can apply for a Society Conference Grant.
+Please see the grant's page for eligibility, application information, and further details.

 The Society, working in partnership with the Biochemical Society, British Ecological Society, Society for Experimental Biology and Royal Society of Biology, ran the first Biosciences Athena SWAN Best Practice Workshop in Charles Darwin House on the 11 December 2015.
 50 delegates attended the workshop to share best practice and make connections.